Inflectra/rapise-documentation/docs/Guide/setting_up_web_browsers.md

 In order to test web applications using the Microsoft Edge browser, you will need to install an extension for Edge that allows Rapise to interact with it:

-1. Rught click the following URL and choose `Open link in new tab` to open the extension page: <a href="https://microsoftedge.microsoft.com/addons/detail/rapisemsedgeextension/ohghmiancfhdndeciiojhgalcfhllblh" target="_blank">https://microsoftedge.microsoft.com/addons/detail/rapisemsedgeextension/ohghmiancfhdndeciiojhgalcfhllblh</a>
+1. Right click the following URL and choose `Open link in new tab` to open the extension page: <a href="https://microsoftedge.microsoft.com/addons/detail/rapisemsedgeextension/ohghmiancfhdndeciiojhgalcfhllblh" target="_blank">https://microsoftedge.microsoft.com/addons/detail/rapisemsedgeextension/ohghmiancfhdndeciiojhgalcfhllblh</a>

 2. Click on the ‘Get’ button to install the Add-On into your instance of Edge.